-Levels and Examples of Student Behavior: Forms of Expected Consequences (either individual or combined): Minor disruptive classroom conduct Contact parents Minor disobedience Reflecting in another room Uniform infractions Lunch detention Use or possession of an electronic device Uniform violations - sent to office - Parent contacted to bring Tardy to class uniform/MHS parent takes student home for suspension Level Two: Misbehavior that results Repetition of Level 1 offenses Contact parents Major disruptive classroom conduct, bus or Removal from the classroom campus Loss of extracurricular privileges Insubordination Confiscation of property Leaving or entering school property without Lunch detention of varying lengths approval Parents will be required to pay for damages Being truant or having excessive absences Student will be suspended.
-Profane or abusive language Depending on misbehavior and severity, may be upgraded to Level Gambling 3 Possession of an electronic or cellular device Level Three: Misbehavior that result ts in short-term suspension Repetition of Level 1or 2 offenses A student will be suspended for a period not to exceed five days Obscene material/publication unless the family has been notified of a long-term suspension.
-The Engaging in inappropriate physical contact time of suspension shall be added to absences from school.
+Level One : Misbehavior Handled w Levels and Examples of Student Behavior: Forms of Expected Consequences (either individual or combined): Minor disruptive classroom conduct Contact parents Minor disobedience Reflecting in another room Uniform infractions Lunch detention Use or possession of an electronic device Uniform violations - sent to office - Parent contacted to bring Tardy to class uniform/MHS parent takes student home for suspension Inciting or involvement in whole class School will follow the ministry of education absence policy absenteeism , , , , , , , , , , , , , , , , , , , , Level Two: Misbehavior that results in a referral to administration.
+Repetition of Level 1 offenses Contact parents Major disruptive classroom conduct, bus or Removal from the classroom campus Loss of extracurricular privileges Insubordination Confiscation of property Leaving or entering school property without Lunch detention of varying lengths approval Parents will be required to pay for damages Being truant or having excessive absences School will follow ministry policy on absence Profane or abusive language Depending on misbehavior and severity, may be upgraded to Leve Possession of an electronic or cellular device 3 Level Three: Misbehavior that result ts in short-term suspension Repetition of Level 1or 2 offenses A student will be suspended for a period not to exceed five days Obscene material/publication unless the family has been notified of a long-term suspension.
+The Engaging in inappropriate contact time of suspension shall be added to absences from school.
 Possession and use of an electronic or cellular 1-day suspension and a zero grade device Obligation of non-repetition has to be signed by parent Unauthorized use of the elevator Parents will be required to pay for damages Falsifying or forging documents Mandatory meeting with the parents to discuss the change in the Plagiarism student behavior.
-Inciting or involvement in whole class absenteeism Student may be suspended if it is determined that the student's presence in the regular classroom on campus presents a danger of physical harm to the student or to others.
-If the student is engaged in serious or persistent misbehavior that violates the school's ч previously communicated standards Level Four: Misbehavior that results s in expulsion Recommended for expulsion for serious A discipline committee will recommend long-term suspensions an offenses, such as the use of tobacco, vape expulsions to the Board after a hearing is held. devices, drugs, alcohol, theft, and extortion, Mandatory meeting with parents will be held throughout the possession of a weapon or any other illegal process. substances.
-The student will be on exit list for next school year.
-Assault Ilegal activities Engaging in inappropriate physical contact EITONOTIO IN INNONOTINE DOVENCIAL CONFACT
+Student may be suspended if it is determined that the student's presence in the regular classroom on campus presents a danger of physical harm to the student or to others.
+If the student is engaged in serious or persistent t misbehavior that violates the school's previously communicated standards previously communicated standards Level Four: Misbehavior that results s in expulsion Level Four: Misbehavior that results Level Four: Misbehavior that results Recommended for expulsion for serious A discipline committee will recommend long-term suspensions and Level Four: Misbehavior that results Recommended for expulsion for serious offenses, possession of a weapon or any other A discipline committee will recommend long-term suspensions and expulsions to the Board after a hearing is held.
+Level Four: Misbehavior that results Recommended for expulsion for serious offenses, possession of a weapon or any other illegal substances.
+A discipline committee will recommend long-term suspensions and expulsions to the Board after a hearing is held.
+Mandatory meeting with parents will be held throughout the